Getting Smart About Paying for College: A Step-By-Step Guide

 • If a student has UTMA/UGMA accounts, these could be converted to a savings vehicle, such as a 529 plan, considered to be owned by the parent.
 It is more favorable for assets to be owned by the parent than the student.

-• Ideally, grandparents should wait until a grandchild has finished applying for financial aid before directly giving them money to help with their education.
-Distributions from a grandparent-owned 529 plan will be added to a student’s income on the following year’s FAFSA application, which decreases their eligibility for financial aid.
-If a grandparent-owned 529 plan exists, it is best to either wait until after January 1st of the student’s junior year to take distributions, or to transfer the ownership to a parent.
+• Distributions from a grandparent-owned 529 plan will no longer be added to a student’s income on the FAFSA application, which historically decreased their eligibility for financial aid.
+If a grandparent-owned 529 plan exists, it is best to keep the account in their name as distributions from these accounts will no longer affect the student’s financial aid eligibility.
+It is important to keep in mind that grandparent 529 plans will still be considered on the additional financial aid form – the CSS Profile.
 Qualified distributions from a student-owned or parent-owned 529 plan cannot be included in the student’s income on the FAFSA; rather, they are considered an asset, which has a positive impact on eligibility for financial aid.

 • Retirement funds are generally not considered assets by either the Federal Methodology or the Institutional Methodology formulas.
 You can shelter a considerable portion of your assets by making the maximum contributions to these funds.
-Retirement plans include IRAs, 401k/403b plans, qualified annuities, etc.
+Retirement plans include IRAs, 401k/403b plans, Thrift Savings Plans (TSPs), qualified annuities, etc.

 • Every little bit helps when it comes to paying for college.
 However, the reality is that private scholarships make up a very small percentage of the financial aid that’s available—less than 10 percent.
 The largest source of financial aid comes from federal loans and college grants.